galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-strands/tutorial.md

 > >
 > > > ### {% icon solution %} Solution
 > > >
-> > > Our BED file includes 12 columns, on which the information about the genes distribution along the genomes in the chromosome 12 is summarized.
+> > > Our BED file includes 12 columns, on which the information about the genes distribution along the genome in the chromosome 12 is summarized.
 > > {: .solution}
 > >
 > {: .question}